ajbanjara/Wireshark/Development/sharkd.md

 ## Studying and Debugging sharkd

 Many will want to use Visual Studio to study the way sharkd works or for debugging.
 Remember that when running in Daemon Mode, the JSON requests will be processed by a dedicated sharkd process, and not the one you start executing in Visual Studio.
 The simplest way to avoid this situation is to study or debug when running in Console Mode.

+When a file is loaded into Wireshark, the protocol dissectors are called once for every packet in the PCAPNG file, and then called at least once more as the packets are displayed.
+This is also true with sharkd:

+- The dissectors are called once for each frame when the _load_ request is executed
+- The dissectors are called again for an individual frame when a _frame_ request is executed

 ## Testing with Putty